Little Joe McLerran: History

-In 2004, during the final stages of mixing the CD Jesse died due to an accident at home.
+In 2003, during the final stages of mixing their CD Jesse died due to a fatal accident at home.
 As a memorial and tribute to Jesse, the Pearly Gates CD was released in 2004 as Son Piedmont and the Blues Krewe on the Roots Blues Reborn label.

-In 2009, Little Joe took first place at the International Blues Challenge held each year in Memphis, Tennessee by the Blues Foundation.
-Little Joe was representing the Blues Society of Tulsa.
+In 2009, McLerran took first place at the International Blues Challenge held each year in Memphis, Tennessee by the Blues Foundation.
+McLerran was representing the Blues Society of Tulsa.

-In 2010 Little Joe was selected by Jazz at Lincoln Center and the US State Department to take part in the Rhythm Road: American Music Abroad, a U.S. State Department cultural exchange program.
-In early 2010, Little Joe traveled to the Persian Gulf region of the Middle East with his band, the Little Joe McLerran Quartet.
-The band visited Bahrain then crossed the causeway to Saudi Arabia where they made history performing the first public concert ever held there in that nation's history.
-Public concerts, school workshops and concerts and private diplomatic parties at the embassies and consulates across the nation.
+In 2010, McLerran was selected by Jazz at Lincoln Center and the US State Department to take part in the Rhythm Road: American Music Abroad, a U.S. State Department cultural exchange program.
+In early 2010, McLerran traveled to the Persian Gulf region of the Middle East with his band, the Little Joe McLerran Quartet.
+The band visited Bahrain then crossed the causeway to Saudi Arabia where they made history performing the first public concert ever held in that nation's history.
+Public concerts, school workshops, concerts and private diplomatic parties at the embassies and consulates across the nation.
 The band then traveled to Kuwait and finished the 5-week tour in Muscat, Oman with a concert at the Crown Plaza Hotel.
 The tour ended just weeks before the onset of the Arab Spring as it began that year in Tunisia and Bahrain.

-Little Joe continues to travel for the State Department as a musical ambassador presenting educational and cultural exchange missions to the masses.
+McLerran continues to travel for the State Department as a musical ambassador presenting educational and cultural exchange missions to the masses.
 On behalf of the Department of State he took his trio to the South American embassies in the countries of Paraguay in 2011 and Colombia in 2012.
 He took the band to the Dominican Republic in 2014.

 In 2013, McLerran was inducted into the Oklahoma Jazz Hall of Fame and presented with the Legacy Tribute Award.

-Little Joe continues to perform at festivals, concerts and clubs across the country and around the world as a solo act and with his band.
+McLerran continues to perform at festivals, concerts and clubs across the country and around the world as a solo act and with his band.